Duncan R. Lee

 RDL Investments, Inc.

-Duncan graduated from University of Southern California with both degrees of Master of Business Administration in finance and Bachelor of Science in business administration.
-Irene also graduated also from University of Southern California, and has a MBA from California State of Los Angeles.
+Mr. Lee graduated from the University of Southern California with a Master of Business Administration in finance and a Bachelor of Science in business administration.

 Michael J. Threet

 Michael J. Threet, CPA, is Chief Financial Officer of Caltrol, a leader in industrial process automation.
 He is responsible for managing the company’s financial position and is a member of the executive management committee that sets goals and strategic direction for the company.

 Mr. Threet has served in a variety of philanthropic and charitable organizations, including past secretary/treasurer of the Salvation Army (Henderson Chapter); past president of the City of Las Vegas Community Schools; and a volunteer coach with the Boys and Girls Club of Las Vegas.
 He received a Bachelor of Science in business administration from the University of Nevada, Las Vegas in 1991.